hansonjw/ucb-passwordgen/README.md

+This project/code was for the Berkeley Coding Bootcamp week 3 assignment.
+Submitted by Justin Hanson.
+Below are the assignment criteria.

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.